Dananga/Advance-Tic-Tac-Toe/README.md

 * 9 columns
 * Infinite rows
 * 4 boxes for win (cross ,vertical ,horizontal)
-* can only put your sign in box, if bottom box of your box is already filled.
+* player can only fill box, if down box is already filled.

 Try on : http://leeve.tk/at-cube/